Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 13 The output should return the container node-pools delete command request status:

-14 Repeat steps no. 7 – 13 to enable encryption with Customer-Managed Keys for other node pools provisioned in the selected GKE cluster.
+14 Repeat steps no. 7 - 13 to configure encryption for other node pools provisioned for the selected GKE cluster.

-15 Repeat step no. 7 – 14 for each GKE cluster that you want to reconfigure, created for the selected GCP project.
+15 Repeat steps no. 7 - 14 for each GKE cluster that you want to configure, available within the selected GCP project.

 16 Repeat steps no. 1 – 15 for each GCP project deployed in your Google Cloud account.

-Case B: To enable encryption with Customer-Managed Keys (CMKs) for your GKE Autopilot cluster nodes, you have to re-create the existing cluster with the appropriate encryption configuration by performing the following actions:
+Case B: To enable encryption with Customer-Managed Encryption Keys (CMEKs) for your GKE Autopilot cluster nodes, you have to re-create the existing cluster with the appropriate encryption configuration, by performing the following operations:

 Using GCP Console